 My mental manor crumbled, forcing me to live in the rubble of my own mind, surrounded by the reanimated dead and reanimated memories of Stitched Ed.

 Recognizing me despite the hood shrouding my face, he stands at the far end of the main hall, greeting me with outstretched arms as I enter Orchard High School.
 The front doors had been left unlocked by the three men I’m going to kill—three men that dismembered and decapitated a kind old man whose blue and yellow eyes had once guided me away from the razor-gloved hands of suicide.

 My remaining layers of sanity are stripped off by the gripping sight of Stitched Ed crawling towards me, leaving me naked in his presence.
 Paralysis strokes my entire body as he stands on his crooked feet.

-The kids seated inside had all been digested by Stitched Ed and vomited in his horrible image.
+The kids seated inside have been digested by Stitched Ed and vomited in his horrible image.
 Each and every one of them is wearing the disfigured face that had been stitched into my mind’s gaping wound for years.

 Gripping my axe and emotions tightly, I start to vividly relive a nightmare… through the eyes of the monster.
 Swinging my axe wildly at the kids, I’m stopped only by the impossible date written on the chalkboard…